 The HERMES project sets clear and measurable main objectives to reach a TRL 6 from TRL 4 as follows:

-- Development and testing of very complex ceramic hermetic package CGA 1760 – TRL 6 achieved
+- Development and testing of very complex ceramic hermetic package CGA 1760 – TRL 6 expected

-- Development and validation by end-users of several software tools or components including BAMBU HLS, XtratuM hypervisor and BL1 – TRL 6 achieved
+- Development and validation by end-users of several software tools or components including BAMBU HLS, XtratuM hypervisor and BL1 – TRL 6 expected

 HERMES offers a Key Enabling Technology to the European space industry.
 HERMES will offer European space agencies and major customers the state-of-the-art components they need without having to worry about exportation regulations.
 Additional markets beyond aerospace will also be addressed.
 The main goal of HERMES is indeed to validate and ESCC evaluate a state of the art rad-hard FPGA by integrating all the enabling design and manufacturing technologies needed to deliver high reliability, radiation-hardened integrated circuits.
 Our rad-hard FPGA will benefit from the most advanced space qualified technologies including 28nm ST library, flip chip assembly, ULTRA hermetic package etc.